mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 ##### 42:37

 And then – well for instance, if I die.
 Before dying, I can see my death.
 It really scares me.
 "I don't want to die."
 Or I say, "Okay, okay; I can die."
-But on the other hand, I don't want to die.
+On the other hand, I don't want to die.
 But death is coming up to me.
 So, always I discuss with death: "I like it, but I don't *like* it." – "Well, are you sure you like death?" – "No, I don't.
 But anyway, no way, so I like it." – "But, it is not honest."
 So, if I continue to ask myself, "Are you sure?" – I don't like it.
 But if you don't like [it], can you escape from it?
 No way.
 Because death is just coming up to me.
 Death is there, coming up.

 But right before, until death reaches me, death is still not real death.
 [It is the] sound of death; I always hear the sound of death.
 Then after the sound of death, always it makes me confused.
 "I like it," "I don't like it," "I like it," "I don't like it"...
 "Oh, I don't care."
 Whatever you say, this is nothing but hearing the sound of death, that's all.
 It's not real death.
 But if the death reaches me perfectly – no death.
 No suffering, no prison, no delusions.
 Completely all delusions drop off.